What are the 25+ best podcasts for students to listen to and learn from? We asked teachers to share their favorites, and here’s what they had to say.

 Follow the on-going battle between Dr. Floyd and the evil mastermind, Dr. Steve (along with his sock-shaped assistant, Fidgert).
 During all their fighting, Dr. Floyd learns about history.
 With more than 400 episodes, there are plenty to choose from.

-Activity to try: Have students write their own episode, including a historical event that they love or that you have covered.
+Activity to try: Have students write their own episodes, including a historical event that they love or that you have covered.

 “Brains On!” features science and kids.
 The host and her kid co-host talk with food scientists and snake handlers, put on plays, write songs, and so much more.
 It’s a science lesson for your ears!

 Activity to try: Listen to the March 23 episode, “Books: How they’re made and how your brain reads them”.
 Afterward, have a discussion with your class about the many ways that reading is great for them.

 An online treasure-trove of free audio stories.
 You can listen to a mixture of original stories, fairy tales, and specially adapted myths and histories.
 Storynory has published an episode every week since 2005, so there is plenty to love and something for everyone.